MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 Next, I'm gonna create a new folder called `mail`.
 And inside this folder, let's add a new file: `sender.go`.
 We will add some code to send emails in this file.
-As always, to make the code more abstract adn easier to test, I'm gonna define an `EmailSender` interface.
+As always, to make the code more abstract and easier to test, I'm gonna define an `EmailSender` interface.

 ```go